Kovah/LinkAce/README.md

 ```

 Open the URL which points to your Docker container in your browser now.
 You have to configure the database, and your
-user account in this process.
+user account in the following setup.

 Please make sure to follow the post-installation tasks to fully enable all features.
 A guide can be found in the
 [wiki](https://www.linkace.org/docs/v1/setup/post-setup).